spacetelescope/stis_cti/doc/README.rst

     ``./setup.py install``

-To install a local CRDS cache on your system, please see:
+To install a local CRDS cache on your system (optional), please see:

 https://hst-crds.stsci.edu/docs/cmdline_bestrefs/